charmed-kubernetes/kubernetes-docs/pages/k8s/ipv6.md

     run: nginxdualstack
 ```

-<a id='known-issues> </a>
+<a id='known-issues'> </a>
 ## Known Issues

 Because of the pre-release feature status for IPv6 and dual-stack in Kubernetes
 and since Juju does not officially support IPv6, there are currently
 some things which won't work 100% and some limitations on IPv6 configuration.
 These will also vary depending on the underlying cloud provider.

 ### Juju